NOFX – Punk in Drublic: #492 of best 1,000 albums ever!

 So why is NOFX’s Punk in Drublic on this best 1,000 albums ever thing?

-I’d go so far as to say too that Punk in Drublic is the album where NOFX perfected their ability to create a big and powerful punk rock sound (with an accessible pop punk feel) while never quite taking themselves overly seriously.
-That said, “Linoleum” does possess an earnestness that makes it even more accessible and endearing.
+I’d go so far as to say Punk in Drublic is where NOFX perfected their ability to craft a big, powerful punk rock sound with an accessible pop-punk edge, all without taking themselves too seriously.
+Even so, “Linoleum” carries an earnestness that makes it even more accessible and endearing.

-And then there’s “The Brews,” which I’ve come to respect as the greatest punk rock song of Jewish empowerment of all time.
-It’s a fun song – as is much of NOFX’s output – but honestly, as a political statement it’s as important and prescient as ever as of this writing in 2023.
+And then there’s “The Brews,” which I’ve come to respect as arguably the greatest Jewish empowerment anthem in punk history.
+It’s a fun song – as is much of NOFX’s output – but honestly, as a political statement it remains as important and prescient today as it did in the ’90s.

 Also, it absolutely rocks, which always helps.

-Here’s a great live performance of “The Brews,” from the Bizarre Festival in Cologne, Germany from 1995.
+Here’s a great 1995 live take of “The Brews” at the Bizarre Festival in Cologne, Germany.

 The diversity of the band (which the 1992 album title, White Trash, Two Heebs and a Bean helpfully explains for us) also allows them to get into material like, “Don’t Call Me White.”
-It’s not my favorite NOFX song musically, but it does have some nice harmonies, particularly near the end of the song.
+Not my favorite musically, but it does land some unexpectedly nice harmonies near the end.

 Also see: NOFX – Ribbed: #875 of best 1,000 albums ever